Consensys/EthereumRegistrationAuthority/wrappers/java/README.md

 ```
 EraNetworkCOnfig -create-finder
 ```
-The first two lines of the configuration file in this case is compulsory.
-The rest lines won't be read.
+The first two lines of the configuration file in this case are compulsory.
+Remaining lines won't be read.
 Upon completion, the contract address will be printed to the console.